toddbranch/ECE382/notes/L3/index.md

 *[Go through instruction by instruction until it's clear everyone gets it]*

-**Instruction Length**
-Instruction length is primarily based on addressing mode, which we'll talk about next time.

 **Execution Time**
 The time it takes to execute an instruction varies based on the clock speed of the CPU and the number of cycles a given instruction takes to execute.
 The msp430g2553 has a clock that defaults to around 1.1MHz, but can be configured to run at up to 16MHz.
 We'll talk about this more further along in the semester.